 He did not reply and she went on.

 ‘So in fact, by knowing that and happily not involving yourself in the mining, also happily getting off the island the moment there was trouble, you knew you were avoiding two things – one was military interest in large quantities of crystal and the fallout once it was known the osmium was only in minor outcrops.
-So, it’s not about millions of pounds, the value of that island is in its destructive potential.
-Your issue then becomes those principals, you sometimes call them your patrons.’
+So, it’s not about billions of pounds at all – still worth a fair bit but not its main value – the value of that island is in its destructive potential.
+The MoD report was lost or buried, you are aware, I am from my ferreting, no one else is.
+Penny and Dan Cornell seem not to be aware – they still think it’s billions.
+Your issue now becomes those principals, you sometimes call them your patrons.’

 ‘You’re informed.
-They knew the whole thing, which minerals, how much.
-This is why they need to take the island now, with us far away, then they can bleed the MoD for ownership.
-I’d always wondered why it didn’tt stay owned for long, why people did not mine it, why there was lukewarm reaction to that windswept rock over the centuries, certainly over the last hundred years.
-Yes, I wondered that and there was the folklore of the boatmen as well, about just how toxic it really was.’
+They did know the whole thing though, I told them – which minerals, how much, I kept nothing from them – it’s still worth a fair amount.
+This is why they need to take the island now, with us far away, they can bleed the MoD for ownership.
+I’d always wondered why it never stay owned for long, that island, why people did not mine it, why there’s only been lukewarm reaction to that windswept rock over the centuries, certainly over the last hundred years.
+Yes, I did wonder that and there was the folklore of the boatmen as well, about just how toxic it really was.’

 ‘Is there any stibnite, orpiment or any of those?’